ITPNYU/ITP-IMA-Community-Guidelines/index.md

 itp-techandsociety-link: https://itp-techandsociety.github.io/online/

 reading-h: 📚 Reading List
-reading-p: In addition to the Community Commitments itself, when considering the development of creative computing applications, we recommend a further Reading List which highlights key texts on ethics and technology.
+reading-p: In addition to the Community Guidelines themselves, when considering the development of creative computing applications, we recommend a further Reading List which highlights key texts on ethics and technology.

 # Book1
 book-1-text: Design Justice